IgrikXD/Easy-SDR/Useful info/How to make a PCB (Toner transfer method).md

 Now you are ready to transfer the toner to the workpiece.
 Turn on the iron, set the maximum temperature and wait for it to warm up.
 At this time, place the printed template on top of the cutted out workpiece.
 ![Template placing](../Resources/PCB%20Toner%20transfer/PCB-12-Template-placing.png)

 Cover the workpiece with a sheet of plain paper and heat it for about 20 seconds.
 Do circular motions with an iron without applying significant effort.
+It is necessary to warm the entire workpiece evenly.
 ![Heating](../Resources/PCB%20Toner%20transfer/PCB-13-Heating.png)

 After the warm-up is over, place the workpiece under the small press (I use several books) and allow the workpiece to cool completely (about 20 minutes).